 I’ve been reflecting on my trip to Japan as it is nearly a whole 12 months since we departed!
 I was so unbelievably excited to be going as I had wanted to go for such a long time.
 I uploaded my Japan posts relatively soon after we got home and it only dawned on me this morning that I haven’t done a post on my top things to do in Tokyo with kids.

 We only had 3 days in Tokyo and one of those was spent visiting Tokyo DisneySea.
 I do feel like we packed a bit in but there’s also quite a bit we missed which is means that I need to return one day soon.
 We recently had a Japanese exchange student stay with us for Kyoto, she was so lovely, spoke great english and was a pleasure to have around.
 I promised her when she left (in a highly emotional state) that we would visit within 2 years!
 Suppose I have set myself a task!
+This time there is one experience at the top of my list, visiting the snow monkeys at Yamanouchi.

 So what did we get up to in Tokyo, without further ado, here are my must see Tokyo attractions: